tomsWebConsulting/twcsl/v7.0/Page/Store/List/Store Page List Category Description Add/README.md

 * Options

-  * Store Page Specific
+  * Page Specific

-    * This option will be the one most will want to use if you have only a single Store page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[store page list category description add.html][12]** to Store Settings > Advanced > Page Header Code Injection for the store page.
-Please see [Per-page code injection][13].
-Read the code for any instructions within.
+Refer to [Per-page code injection][13] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple store pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[store page list category description add.html][12]** to Settings > Developer Tools > FOOTER.
-Please see [Add code to code injection][14].
-Read the code for any instructions within.
+Refer to [Add code to code injection][14] for details.

+* Read the code for any instructions within.

 ## Make a Donation